 Dispute Resolution Policy

-- merchants/ practitioners;
+- Merchants/ practitioners;

-- service providers;
+- Service providers;

-- or any other person.
+- Any other person.

 We are a member of an External Dispute Resolution (EDR) scheme via the Australian Financial Complaints Authority (AFCA) under member number 70636, and we accept EDR scheme decisions and implement their recommendations as soon as we are informed of them.
 In addition, we adopt the following principles:

-- we take reasonable steps to ensure customers know about the existence of our IDR procedures and how to make a complaint, and this information will be readily available, not just at the time a consumer wishes to make a complaint or dispute.
+- We take reasonable steps to ensure customers know about the existence of our IDR procedures and how to make a complaint, and this information will be readily available, not just at the time a consumer wishes to make a complaint or dispute.

-- we ensure that all staff who deal with customers, not just complaints or disputes handling staff only, have an understanding of our IDR procedures.
+- We ensure that all staff who deal with customers, not just complaints or disputes handling staff only, have an understanding of our IDR procedures.

-- we address each complaint in an equitable and objective manner, and where possible, a complaint is investigated by staff not involved in the subject matter of the complaint.
+- We address each complaint in an equitable and objective manner, and where possible, a complaint is investigated by staff not involved in the subject matter of the complaint.

-- we keep information confidential.
+- We keep information confidential.

-- we are helpful, user friendly and communicate in plain English, showing our commitment to resolving complaints.
+- We are helpful, user friendly and communicate in plain English, showing our commitment to resolving complaints.

-- complaints are classified and then analysed to identify systemic recurring and single incident problems and trends.
+- Complaints are classified and then analysed to identify systemic recurring and single incident problems and trends.

-All Vspry service staff are expected to inform complainants about our IDR/EDR processes as soon as they become aware of a concern, to give high priority to resolving complaints quickly and to assist any complainant through the process.
-A Vspry senior manager is responsible for compliant management and compliance, and they oversee a register of all complaints, resolutions, analysis and actions to improve our business practices.
+All VSPRY service staff are expected to inform complainants about our IDR/EDR processes as soon as they become aware of a concern, to give high priority to resolving complaints quickly and to assist any complainant through the process.
+A VSPRY senior manager is responsible for compliant management and compliance, and they oversee a register of all complaints, resolutions, analysis and actions to improve our business practices.
 We report annually to regulators on any compliance breaches indicated through the complaints process and the policies and procedures subsequently implemented to improve our business practices.

-- via email to email@example.com;
+- Email to firstname.lastname@example.org; or by

-- A Vspry senior manager will review a complaint carefully and promptly, taking such steps and reviewing such documents as a reasonable person would do.
+- A senior manager will review a complaint carefully and promptly, taking such steps and reviewing such documents as a reasonable person would do.